Secure Sockets Layer: Free VS Paid VS Wildcard

 Moreover, it’s worth noting that commercial website owners, who invest in websites for their value, prefer purchasing paid SSL services.
 This is due to the fact that most companies who provide paid SSL services also offer 24/7 support.
 Therefore, with the right web hosts who take your website’s ranking into consideration, you can efficiently resolve any issues you may encounter.
 Plus, you also gain the added bonus of having the opportunity to prevent this and any other issues in the future.

 In addition to providing an SSL to a domain name, some companies have the added responsibility of securing their sub-domains as well.
-So, it’s much better to subscribe to a Wildcard SSL instead of acquiring each sub-domain its own individual certificate.
+So, it’s much better to subscribe to a Cheap Wildcard SSL instead of acquiring each sub-domain its own individual certificate.
 This allows you to save time in contrast to having to manage them all when you first purchase them—and again when it’s time to renew the SSL certificate.
 Furthermore, it also indirectly boosts your website’s Search Engine Optimization (SEO) since it focuses the rankings of the multiple sub-domains towards a single domain.

 While the downside to having a Wildcard SSL is that it doesn’t come with an EV certificate, you can still acquire an OV for it.
 Moreover, remember that any downtime can significantly cost you—especially if your website serves as your primary lead generating tool.
 Therefore, if you’re aiming to run multiple sub-domains with the same quality technical support you get from Paid SSLs, going for a Wildcard SSL will be your best bet.